Scopes of Involvement

 To join a Scope, complete the relevant Membership Application below:

 Outer Scope/Community Work Days

-Outer Scope members weave in to the Garden on a monthly basis, providing essential cross-pollination with the greater communities we are in connection with.
-Ways to be involved as an Outer Scope member are to come by and lend a hand when we're working in teams, to attend our Community Work Days, or both!
+Outer Scope members weave into the Garden on a monthly basis, providing essential cross-pollination with the greater communities we are in connection with.
+Ways to be involved as an Outer Scope member is to attend our Community Work Days.